ellensimpson/ellensimpson.github.io/_projects/queerhci.md

 ---
 layout: page
-title: project 6
+title: Queer HCI
-description: a project with no image
+description: Examining the Experiences of LGBTQ+ People in HCI, and in Social Computing More Broadly
-img:
+img: assets/img/3.jpg
-importance: 4
+importance: 2
-category: fun
+category:
 ---

 Every project has a beautiful feature showcase page.